cburj/kakoi/README.md

 Depending on the thickness of the material you intend to use, you may need to only need to cut 2-4 layers of the split middle plate.

-Note: This file is merely the "blueprint" for the enclosure, you will need to convert this to a suitable format for the service/hardware responsible for cutting your materials.
+Note: The SVG file provided is merely the "blueprint" for the enclosure, you will need to convert this to a suitable format for the service/hardware responsible for cutting your materials.

 Enjoy!
-cburg